Israel Wood Powell (British Columbia politician)

-Israel Wood Powell (April 27, 1836 – February 25, 1915) was B.C.'s first superintendent of Indian Affairs and a businessman, politician and doctor.
+Israel Wood Powell (April 27, 1836 – February 25, 1915) was British Columbia's first superintendent of Indian Affairs and a businessman, politician and doctor.
 He served in the Legislative Assembly of Vancouver Island from 1863 to 1866.

 Life

-He was born in Colborne, Norfolk County, Upper Canada (what is now Ontario), the son of Israel Wood Powell and Melinda Boss.
+Powell was born in Colborne, Norfolk County, Upper Canada (what is now the Province of Ontario), the son of politician Israel Wood Powell and Melinda Boss.
 His brother Walker later served in the legislative assembly for the Province of Canada.
 Powell was educated in Port Dover and at McGill University, where he studied medicine.
-He set up practice in Port Dover, moving in 1862 to Victoria, then part of the Colony of Vancouver Island.
-Powell was surgeon for the fire department and served in the militia.
-He was also a founding member of a freemason lodge there and later served as provincial grand master.
+He returned to Port Dover and set up practice, but relocated in 1862 to the City of Victoria, then part of the Colony of Vancouver Island.

-Powell was elected in 1863 to the House of Assembly of Vancouver Island.
+Powell became surgeon for the Victoria Fire Department, and served in the militia.
+He was elected in 1863 to the House of Assembly of Vancouver Island.
 He was defeated when he ran for election in 1866 and the 1868 BC elections.
-He served as chairman of the General Board of Education from 1867 to 1869.
 In 1865, he married Jane "Jennie" Brank.
+From 1867 to 1869 he served as Chairman of the General Board of Education.

-He was a supporter of union with Canada and brought the first Canadian flag to BC on June 17, 1871 which he presented to the Victoria Fire Department on Jul 1st.
-He got the flag from his close friend John A. Macdonald.
+He was a supporter of union with Canada and brought the first Canadian flag to BC on June 17, 1871 which he presented to the Victoria Fire Department on July 1st.
+He had received the flag from his close friend and fellow Mason The Right Honourable Sir John A. Macdonald, Prime Minister of Canada.

+Powell was a founding member on October 21, 1871 of The Most Worshipful Grand Lodge of Ancient Free and Accepted Masons of British Columbia, as its first Grand Master.

-After BC joined Canada in 1871 he was named Superintendent of Indian Affairs a role which he held from 1872 to 1889.More sympathetic to native people than most of his contemporaries were (see Sir Joseph William Trutch), Powell supported claims to land and justice so long as they were consistent with his goal of assimilation.
-He was a constant critic of the provincial government’s resistance to providing aboriginal people with land and water rights, and he fought for the establishment of reserves so that Indians would have a sound economic base.
-During his tenure he helped to ensure that the sale of Lot 450, land that included tiyskʷat village, went through, as well as overseeing the removal of children from their homes to be sent to residential schools (when local schools could not be established), and the banning of potlatch, language and other Indigenous customs.
+After BC joined Canada in 1871, he was named Superintendent of Indian Affairs, a role which he held from 1872 to 1889.
+Powell was consistent in his expressed goal of assimilation of Indigenous peoples into Colonial society.
+He was a constant critic of the provincial government's resistance to providing Indigenous people with land and water rights, and fought for the establishment of Indian Reserves.

+During his tenure, he oversaw the removal of Indigenous children from their homes to be sent to residential schools, and the banning of Indigenous languages and customs.
+He was particularly known for working to subvert communal ownership and the potlatch, a ceremony at the core of west-coast Indigenous culture, and in 1884 he succeeded in having the Indian Act amended to outlaw it.
+When the first prosecutions under the act failed, Powell counselled the agents under him to dissuade indigenous peoples from potlatching, but not prosecute.

+Powell was retired from the superintendent's position in 1889 on the grounds of ill health.